lovell/sharp/README.md

 * `height`: Number of pixels high
 * `space`: Name of colour space interpretation e.g. `srgb`, `rgb`, `scrgb`, `cmyk`, `lab`, `xyz`, `b-w` [...](https://github.com/jcupitt/libvips/blob/master/libvips/iofuncs/enumtypes.c#L502)
 * `channels`: Number of bands e.g. `3` for sRGB, `4` for CMYK
+* `hasAlpha`: Boolean indicating the presence of an alpha transparency channel
 * `orientation`: Number value of the EXIF Orientation header, if present

 A Promises/A+ promise is returned when `callback` is not provided.